Special Occasion Dresses That Flatter Your Figure

 The Empire evening gown magically:

-- Makes petite body types appear longer and leaner.
+● Makes petite body types appear longer.

 There’s something so sexy and mysterious about an evening gown designed in a Mermaid silhouette.
 Who can resist a form-fitting dress that hugs your bodice and hips then flares out at - or below - the knee into a fishtail.

 The sleek Mermaid design features a glamorous red-carpet look that: